IT support is IT support, right? Nope.

 IT providers should offer their customers the opportunity to work with a customer experience expert who personally knows their organization.
-These people are usually backed by members of a dedicated team (see Tip 1).
+These people are usually backed by members of the dedicated team mentioned in Tip 1.
 At C Spire Business, that expert is called a Customer Success Manager (CSM).

-Tip 3: Expect real VoIP experts to provide your team training.
+Tip 3: True experts should provide training.

 Not many providers have an entire team that is responsible for training clients to use their products, but they should.
 At C Spire, new clients are usually surprised when we show up to install their VoIP phones AND train them on the features.
 They've never experienced that level of customer care.
 You should expect VoIP training sessions to be live, in-person or online, depending on what you prefer.
 But not providing training isn’t an acceptable option.